edermanoel94/rest-go/README.md

 Rest GO - Helpful library  for Rest API
 ================================

-Go code (golang) set of packages that provide many tools for working with rest api.
+Go code (golang) a package that provide many tools for working with rest api.

 Get started: